 Foundational Courses

-Autonomous systems are systems that are designed to work in their target environment without, or with limited, human intervention.
-The objective with this course is to give a broad understanding of the wide area of autonomous systems and the foundational knowledge in the topic areas required to understand and develop autonomous systems.
+Autonomous systems are systems that are designed to work without, or with limited, human intervention.
+The objective of this course is to give a broad understanding of the wide area of autonomous systems and the foundational knowledge in some topic areas required to understand and develop autonomous systems.
 The course covers topics from sensing and perception to control and decision making.
-Learning outcomes include the notion of autonomy and to understand the different components that typically are found in these systems.
-Other learning outcomes are fundamental techniques for autonomous systems from the areas of automatic control, computer vision, sensor fusion, learning, and software.
-The examination consists of exercises, labs, and projects.
-The participants get the opportunity to network and learn from each other during course-wide face-to-face meetings.
+Learning outcomes include the notion of autonomy and understanding the different components that typically are found in these systems.
+Other learning outcomes are fundamental techniques for autonomous systems from the areas of automatic control, sensor fusion, learning, and software.
+The examination consists of assignments done individually and in groups.

 Software engineering is a broad set of techniques that aim to analyze user requirements, and then facilitate the design, building, and testing of software applications.
 This course aims to give and overview and insight into real world software engineering techniques, combined with a thorough overview of the Cloud technologies and infrastructures that underpin most modern applications and their development.